 - Pure ground spices, such as cinnamon, cardamom, ginger, or your favorite mix

-- Cut 4 oz. chocolate into large chunks.
-In a food processor, chop it into tiny pieces.
+- Cut chocolate into large chunks.
+Then chop into tiny pieces.
+I used a food processor, or chop finely by hand.

 - In a small saucepan over medium heat, slowly heat the coconut milk, sweetener, and vanilla.
 Whisk them together until smooth, the sweetener is dissolved and the mixture is hot but not boiling.
-(It's best not to boil the delicate coconut milk, as it may separate into oil and liquid, which isn't pretty.)
+(It's best not to boil coconut milk, or it may separate into oil and liquid, not pretty.)

 - Almond Chocolate Truffles: Prepare the basic filling, adding 1/3 cup of almond butter in step 2. roll in chopped almonds.